rjorton/OIE2023/README.md

 Try aligning the reads to the reference yourself.

-### ~/Richard/Noisey/
+### ~/Richard/Dengue

-This is a real HCV sample, but the read quality is quite poor making it quite noisey.
-Two HCV ref sequences are supplied (HCV_1a and HCV_1B).
-Align the paired end reads to each reference and determine what subtype the sample is by comparing mapping and coverage statistics.
+This is a simulated Dengue virus sample, but we do not know what genotype it is and therefore what reference alignment to use.
+Align the paired end FASTQ reads to the two provided reference sequences (genotype1 and genotype3), count the number of mapped reads and create a coverage plot to determine which genotype is the best reference.

 ### ~/Richard/Mystery/